androidfanatic/simple_todo_flutter/docs/index.md

 # Primer to Flutter

-In this blog post, we will explore the basics of cross platform mobile application development using <a href="https://flutter.dev" target="_blank">flutter</a>, explore how it compares to existing cross platform solutions and create a simple TODO application to demonstrate how to quickly build apps with flutter.
+In this blog post, we will explore the basics of cross platform mobile application development using <a href="https://flutter.dev" target="_blank">flutter</a>, evaluate how it compares to existing cross platform solutions and create a simple TODO application to demonstrate how to quickly build apps with flutter.

 ## Brief introduction

-Flutter is a free and open source UI toolkit for building natively compiled applications for mobile platforms like Android and iOS, and for web and desktop as well.
+Flutter is a free and open source UI toolkit for building natively compiled applications for mobile platforms like Android and iOS, and for the web and desktop as well.
 Some of the prominent features are native performance, single codebase for multiple platforms, quick development and a wide range of beautifully designed widgets.

 Flutter apps are written in dart programming language, which is a very intuitive language with a C-like syntax.
 Dart is optimized for performance and developer friendliness.
 Apps written in dart can be as fast as native applications because dart code compiles down to machine instructions for ARM and x64 processors and to Javascript for the web platform.
-This, along with the <a href="https://github.com/flutter/engine">flutter engine</a>, makes flutter apps platform agnostic.
+This, along with the <a href="https://github.com/flutter/engine" target="_blank">flutter engine</a>, makes flutter apps platform agnostic.

 Another interesting dart feature used in flutter apps is the just-in-time (JIT) compiler, used during development and debugging, which powers the hot reload functionality, and the ahead-of-time (AOT) compiler which is used when building applications for the target platforms such as Android or iOS, resulting in native performance.